DeustoDatacom/BDAP/datavis.md

 ::: notes

-invisible design, should not interfere with reading the graph.
+Invisible design, should not interfere with reading the graph.
+There is quite a lot of blank space, but very little non-data-ink.

-Run up to Antoine Saint-Exupery
+Run up to Antoine de Saint-Exupery

 :::

 ### <span class="pretitle">1.
 Data visualization as an artefact</span> The atomic level {data-transition="fade-in slide-out"}

-Communicating uncertainty, projections,
+Communicating **uncertainty, projections,**
 and other non-factual data is challenging.

 . . .